Do Unions Shape Political Ideologies at Work?: Results

 \subsection{Main Results}

-Figure \ref{fig:trend} presents first descriptive evidence on the political impact of unionization by displaying trends in mean contribution amounts from all employees of an establishment to Republican and Democratic candidates.
-Before the election, contributions develop very similarly in establishments where union elections are won and where they are lost.
-The strong upward trend is explained by the fact that campaign contributions have strongly gained in importance in more recent election campaigns.
-At the time of the election, we see that contribution patterns start to diverge between winning and losing elections.
-The rise in donations to Republicans appears considerably smaller in unionized than in non-unionized establishments.
-In contrast, donations to Democrats seem to slightly increase in winning union election establishments relative to losing ones.
-Overall, the figure suggests a shift in contributions from Republican to Democratic candidates after successful unionization.

-We now turn to our main estimation results from the DiD approach in which we estimate the effects of unionization on two outcome variables: the (IHS-transformed) total amount of campaign contributions to all political candidates, which measures the political mobilization of employees, and the difference between (IHS-transformed) contribution amounts donated to Democratic and Republican candidates, which allows to study shifts in employees' ideological positions.
-Figure \ref{fig:event_study} displays the pooled average treatment effect $\delta_{\textrm{DiD}}$ from the stacked DiD model (\ref{model1}) as well as the dynamic treatment effects $\delta_s$ from the stacked event-study model (\ref{model2}).

-We start with the effects on the total contribution amounts depicted on the left-hand side of the figure.
+Figure \ref{fig:event_study} reports our main results for the effect of unionization on employees' campaign contributions, using the DiD and event study models (\ref{model1}) and (\ref{model2}).
+We start with the effects on the (IHS-transformed) total contribution amounts, which are depicted in the left-hand panels of the figure.
 The upper panel plots the results for all employees in an establishment.
 Note the absence of any significant differential trends between establishments winning and establishments losing the union election in the three cycles (six years) before the election.
 The effect of unionization on the amount of contributions is small and insignificant in all post-election periods, but we see a moderate spike in contributions in the cycle of the union election (which we are not able to estimate precisely, though).
 Differentiating between contributions made by workers and managers in the lower panels highlights that workers drive the increase in contributions.
 The event-study results indicate that unionization raises workers' contributions by 11\% in the cycle of the union election (significant at the 5\% level).
-This pattern is consistent with a short-term political mobilization of workers through a successful union campaign at the workplace.
+This pattern is consistent with a short-term political mobilization of workers through a successful union campaign in the workplace.
 Overall, however, the DiD coefficients indicate that there is no significant average effect on the amount of contributions over the three cycles after a union election.